crotwell/TauP/src/doc/sphinx/source/calculations.rst

 Spherical vs Elliptical
 -----------------------

-The TauP Toolkit, and the underlying methodology, are inheirently spherical.
+The TauP Toolkit, and the underlying methodology, are inherently spherical.
 But of course the earth is not quite a sphere, and so there are differences between the calculated times in a model and the actual travel times within the earth.